 Compared to FSX 2020, it boasts an updated UI, 3D grass and foliage, richer textures, atmospheric gliding, enhanced lighting, and more.

-The realistic graphics are very good overall and are on par with E6 CONNECT, TGC 2019, and GSPro, although we think GSPro has a slight edge in terms of realism.
+The realistic graphics are very good overall and are in the same ballpark as E6 CONNECT, TGC 2019, and GSPro, although we think GSPro has a slight edge in terms of realism.

 Requirements